 Insomnia: Anything drug that raises GABA neurotransmitter levels at night.
 Examples are Valium, Xanax, benzodiazepine like sleeping pills.
 On the herbal side, valerian works well only if you have not recently used any of the drugs mentioned in the previous sentence.
 Another option is gabapentin if you have not used it in the past year.
 Gabapentin works really well the first few days you take it which happens to match the fact that you need something strong the first few days of opiate withdrawal.
 If I had a second drug to take with me to a desert island to stave off withdrawal, it would be gabapentin.

 A streetdrug that works well is GHB.
 However, it is easy to overdose on it.
-Read my cautions about it elsewhere.
-[Define “elsewhere]
+Be careful.

 Chills and Hot Flashes: Clonidine.
 This helps lower your blood pressure as well.
 This is a heavy duty drug.
 I’ve not used it so do your own research.
 A over the counter choice that works well is Imodium, once again.